raghuram-gs/web-authentication-authorization/README.md

 * **Redirect URL**

-Upon consent of the user it is the URL of the client that Authorization calls with the authorization code
+Upon consent of the user it is the URL of the client that Authorization server calls with the authorization code

 * **Authorization code**